dask/knit/docs/source/index.rst

-rambling
+knit
 ========

-The ``rambling`` library provides a Python interface to Scala for interacting with the YARN resource manager.
+The ``knit`` library provides a Python interface to Scala for interacting with the YARN resource manager.

-Refer to the following documentation to get started with `rambling`:
+Refer to the following documentation to get started with `knit`:

 * :doc:`source`
 * :doc:`install`